Raku/Documentable/README.md

 [Zef](https://modules.raku.org/repo/zef) is a Raku module installer.
 If you installed Rakudo Star package, it should already be there.
-Feel free to use any other module installer for the modules needed (see below).
+Feel free to use any other way to  install the modules needed (see below).

 #### Mojolicious / Web Server (OPTIONAL)